Mentorflare: The Do’s & Dont’s of Grad School

 Here at Cloudflare I'm super excited to be working with special projects team this summer on helping them with development of tech partnerships.

-I am currently a master's student at Carnegie Mellon University and my major is computer systems and I'm quarantining in Pittsburgh, Pennsylvania and at Cloudflare I'm super excited to be a part of the load balancing team and I'm an assistant software intern and I'm working on a customer-facing feature.
+I am currently a master student at Carnegie Mellon University and my major is computer systems and I'm quarantining in Pittsburgh Pennsylvania and at Cloudflare I'm super excited to be a part of the load balancing team and I'm a system software intern and I'm working on a customer-facing feature.

 It's been pretty good so far and my first job was actually a content writer at a website built by a couple of friends.